cyrilMargaria/mscs/README.md

 That's it!
 If you wish to configure the script manually, please visit the [wiki page] (https://github.com/MinecraftServerControl/mscs/wiki/Manual-Configuration).

+#### OSX Specific

+You have to create the user and groups manually and indicate it to the install Makefile:

+    sudo make MSCS_USER=user MSCS_GROUP=group install

 ### Updating MSCS
 Periodically Minecraft Server Control Script is updated to address bug fixes